UNBOUND

 “I don’t think that one can be a bilingual poet", claims T S Elliot in an interview in The Paris Review in 1959 (Interview with TS Elliot, Paris Review, no. 1., 1959).
 As Elliot's citation shows, there is an implicit expectation on the poet (and writer in general) to choose one language in which s/he can write; this expectation is still very much present today.

 Working against the statement based on a monolingual paradigm of thinking - one nation, one language, one identity - Jasmina has always been interested in the exploration of multilinguality in her poetry writing practice.
-By using the multilingual method, she wants to challenge, subvert those expectations.
 In her essay “Unbound Lines: Writing in the Space of the Multilingual” she describes her experiences of living and writing in (between) her three languages:

 "Before I started introducing multilinguality in my writing, I often felt that when I was writing in one of my languages I was losing “something”.
 That “something”, I came to fully understand this much later, was made up not only of notions and concepts, but also of sounds, images and smells, as well as the emotional, cognitive, pragmatic and kinetic resonances of the words and the worlds I live in.
 Each of my languages has its own archeology; one contains my sensory and sensual memories, the other inhabits my thoughts, my Self, my consciousness, the third plays an important role for me in terms of cultural identity.
 Each of the languages I inhabit has its own timbre, voice, rhythm; it has its own harmonies and melodies, its own colours.
 Each language I speak, mediates my experience(s) of the world differently.
 Only after I decided that I would not or did not have to choose a language in order to write, did I start writing poetry.
 In the process of writing poetry in three languages, I spend some time comparing and rewriting the English, French and Croatian versions of each of the poems, something that contributes to a more precise poetic expression in each of these languages."
 (Balkan Poetry Today, issue 2, 2019)